 Most homes in Los Angeles heat with natural gas furnaces.
 When a furnace fails, LC Heating & Air provides same-day diagnosis and repair.
 We carry the most common furnace repair parts on every service truck—ignitors, flame sensors, pressure switches, gas valves, control boards, and blower capacitors—and complete most repairs in a single visit.
+We don't believe in high-pressure sales; we believe in fixing what is broken and telling you the truth about the condition of your equipment.

 Local HVAC considerations